MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Related Work

 \section{Related Work}

 Much research has been done dedicated to improving and optimizing BERT's training process through architectural modifications and fine-tuning strategies.
 Below, we discuss advancements in fine-tuning stability, text representations, model enhancements, and training efficiency.
+Our work falls within the branch of research aimed at optimizing BERT's representation to enhance downstream classification results, with a particular focus on augmenting the informativeness of the \texttt{[CLS]} token.

-\paragraph{Stabilized BERT Fine-Tuning.} The pre-training and fine-tuning paradigm for large language models such as BERT \citep{devlin_etal_2019_bert} has led to significant improvements across a wide range of NLP tasks while keeping computational costs manageable.
+\paragraph{Stabilized BERT Fine-Tuning.} The pre-training and fine-tuning paradigm for language models such as BERT \citep{devlin_etal_2019_bert} has led to significant improvements across a wide range of NLP tasks while keeping computational costs manageable.
 However, fine-tuning remains unstable due to challenges like vanishing gradients \citep{mosbach2021on} and limited dataset sizes \citep{zhang2021revisiting}.
 Several studies have proposed techniques to address this instability.

-\citet{zhang2021revisiting} explore re-initializing BERT layers before fine-tuning, demonstrating that retaining all pre-trained weights is not always beneficial for fine-tuning.
-They also show that extending fine-tuning beyond three epochs improves performance.